-In 2017, we announced that we will be working with two new charity partners who provide music or drama experiences for deaf children:
+We work with a number of charity partners which provide music or drama experiences for deaf children:

 This small national charity is committed to enriching the lives of deaf children though music.
-Our grant is being used to deliver a new project in partnership with five Music Education Hubs across the UK, working alongside local Deaf and Hearing Support Teams.
+Our grant has been used to deliver musical inspiration days to 114 deaf children across the West Midlands, Devon and Rotherham during 2017/18.
+The project has been organised in partnership with five Music Education Hubs and their local Deaf and Hearing Support Teams.

 Called ‘A local and national treasure’ by The Guardian, this theatre in Wimbledon is dedicated to children, with 90,000 visiting each year.
-Our grant will enable Polka Theatre to adapt at least four shows for deaf children.
+Our grant enabled Polka Theatre to adapt six shows for deaf children in 2018.

-Our work with Mousetrap began in 2014 when 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
-The event, which was a collaboration between OHF and theatre education charity Mousetrap Theatre Projects, was supported by a series of play-writing workshops in school.
+Our ongoing work with Mousetrap Theatre Projects began in 2014 when 65 deaf children from the London area attended a theatre day built around Matilda the Musical.
+The event was supported by a series of play-writing workshops in school.
 The children saw their plays brought to life by professional actors at a showcase at London’s Leicester Square Theatre.
 ‘We’re the gods of comedy,’ said one student.

-Our work with Mousetrap Theatre Projects has continued into 2016-2017.
-Last summer, children went to see productions of James and the Giant Peach or Gangsta Granny, and then took part in a series of drama and writing workshops back at school.
+Our work with Mousetrap Theatre Projects has continued.
+During summer 2016, children went to see productions of James and the Giant Peach or Gangsta Granny, and then took part in a series of drama and writing workshops back at school.
 They returned to the West End to see their plays, which included a detective mystery and a story about the power of friendship, being performed by a company of professional deaf and hearing actors.
 ‘It was inspiring,’ said Trustee Pauline Hughes.

 During 2013/14, deaf children from the Bristol area took part in two percussion-based music workshops organised by Bristol Ensemble: Hearing Beethoven was based on the life and work of the deafened composer, while Reich On! was built around the music of Steve Reich.
 Over the course of the workshops, children used a variety of instruments, and composed and performed their own work.
 Their music was showcased at Bristol’s Colston Hall, an event attended by Dame Evelyn Glennie, a musician who is herself deaf.
 ‘Music enriches life,’ she said.
 ‘These children are proving that music is for the inclusion of everyone.’